 Afterimages are frequent physiologic effects of the cone receptors with normal function that cause alterations in perceptions.
-One type of afterimage that commonly affects clinicians is the spreading effect that occurs when light is removed from the retina; the receptors continue for a short time to be active and send a signal to the brain.
-Under normal circumstances, the eyes do not stare fixedly at a single spot, but rather roam the visual field continuously.
+One type of afterimage that commonly affects clinicians is the spreading effect that occurs when light is removed from the retina; the receptors continue for a short time to be active and send a signal to the brain.1 Under normal circumstances, the eyes do not stare fixedly at a single spot, but rather roam the visual field continuously.
 Thus, one constantly creates weak, overlapping afterimages of which one is totally unaware.
 If presented simultaneously with two adjacent areas of different color, the eyes will flick back and forth between them involuntarily.
 The color seen for each is a combination of the true color of the area and the afterimage of the adjacent area.
 When holding a shade guide close to a tooth, it is important to decide within seconds because the two will soon begin to appear more and more alike.

-A negative afterimage occurs because of fatigue of the receptors, which become less sensitive to further stimulation.
+A negative afterimage occurs because of fatigue of the cone receptors, which become less sensitive to further stimulation.
 Strong red lipstick next to the tooth being evaluated will fatigue the red receptors in the roaming eyes, while the blue and green receptors remain fresh and can be fully stimulated.
 This can yield a perception of the tooth that is too blue-green.
+The afterimage will always be the complementary color of what you are observing.
 Give the eyes a break with neutral gray backgrounds.
-Kulzer's small intraoral gray shields screen background color glare; 18% reflective gray cards are the photographic industry standard achromatic background.
-16 Blue backgrounds are not appropriate because they cause afterimages and will bias perception to its complementary color, orange.
-Some advocate use of a blue background 17-20 to make the eyes more sensitive to yellow-orange, but this selectively fatigues one type of cone and does not make the others any more sensitive.
-An 18% reflective gray card is an excellent background for photographic evaluation of hue and chroma.21
+Kulzer's small intraoral gray shields screen background color glare; 18% reflective gray cards are the photographic industry standard achromatic background.14 Blue backgrounds are not appropriate because they cause afterimages and will bias perception to its complementary color, orange.
+Some advocate use of a blue backaround15-18 to make the eyes more sensitive to yellow-orange, but this selectively fatigues one type of cone and does not make the others any more sensitive.
+An 18% reflective gray card is an excellent background for photographic evaluation of hue and chroma.19 It has no complementary colors (thus, no afterimages are produced), and it is bright enough to limit the contrast of brightness between the teeth and background.